Zilliqa/zq2/z2/docs/deployer.md

   [CONFIG_FILE]  The network deployer config file

 Options:
-  -f, --file <FILE>  The path of the backup file
+  -f, --file <FILE>  The path of the backup file.
+It can be local path or a gsutil URI of the persistence file.
+Ie. gs://my-bucket/my-file
   -v, --verbose...
 Increase logging verbosity
   -q, --quiet...
 Decrease logging verbosity
   -h, --help         Print help